wakeful-answer/vigilant-journey/docs/Workshops.md

   images:
     - 3d-workshop.jpg
   date: October 21-23
-  venue: "College of 66', Arete, Ateneo de Manila University"
+  venue: "College of 66', Arete (3rd floor), Ateneo de Manila University"
   time: 14:00-17:30
   desc:
     - "This three-day workshop, to be conducted by experimental filmmakers Makino Takashi and Rei Hayami, aims to maximize the participants’ senses of sight and hearing and to help them develop a propensity for improvisation through various cameraless filmmaking techniques and a brief exploration of expanded cinema."